Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/tasks-faq.md

 <img src="../images/tasks-visualizations-list.png" alt="List grouped by options in Slingshot" width="100%"/>

 *Group by* is available for all _View Types_.
 Grouping your tasks helps you find quickly tasks that share a specific property, for example, tasks assigned to the same user.
 Unlike filtering, the grouping will show you all tasks at the same time.
 Changing the *group by* criteria will affect only the current list and only the way you see your tasks.
-Your teammates can apply different grouping criteria to the same list, but this will not affect how you see this list in your profile.
+Other workspace members can apply different grouping criteria to the same list, but this will not affect how you see this list in your profile.
 ### How can I sort tasks?

 When you are looking at your tasks you may be wondering how they are ordered.
 Sorting helps you arrange your tasks in ascending or descending order by using a task property as the criterion.